HelloTalk: History

 Over half of the users are from China, Japan, South Korea, and the United States.
-The CEO, Zackery Ngai (Wei Lihua), stated in 2023 that the app has over 1 million paid users and makes several million CNY monthly in revenue.
+Ngai stated in 2023 that the app had over 1 million paid users and makes several million CNY monthly in revenue.

 In 2016, the app was reported to have 3 million users.
 In May 2018, it reached 10 million users.
 It grew significantly during the COVID-19 pandemic, reaching 20 million downloads in 2020.